Reality Era

-The Reality Era was a period of professional wrestling within World Wrestling Entertainment (WWE) which spanned from early 2014 to April 30, 2016.
+The Reality Era is an era of professional wrestling within World Wrestling Entertainment (WWE), which began approximately early 2014 through May 1, 2016.
+It succeeded the previous PG Era.

-Daniel Bryan storyline and initiation
+Daniel Bryan's storyline and initiation

-On April 8, 2013, post-WrestleMania 29th episode of Raw, fans expressed intense and vocal displeasure when possibilities of a third match between John Cena and The Rock were suggested by the then-SmackDown General Manager Booker T. John Cena's increased prominence in major storylines has also been criticized by various media outlets.
+On April 8, 2013, post-WrestleMania 29 episode of Raw, fans expressed intense and vocal displeasure when then-SmackDown General Manager Booker T suggested the possibility of a third match between John Cena and The Rock.
+John Cena's increased prominence in major storylines had also been criticized by various media outlets.
 Conversely, fan support for Daniel Bryan began to rise as the year rolled on, as he was compared to Stone Cold Steve Austin during the Attitude Era.
-Similar to the "What?" chants associated with Austin, the "Yes!" chants among the fans of Bryan have become a cultural trend in the WWE — the chant even going as far as to being translated to "Oui!
+Similar to the "What?" chants associated with Austin, the "Yes!" chants among the fans of Bryan have become a cultural trend in the WWE — the chant even going as far as being translated to "Oui!
 Oui!
 Oui" whenever WWE would hold televised events in Montreal in 2018 and 2019.

-John Cena would lose the WWE Championship to Daniel Bryan at SummerSlam, immediately after which began The Authority storyline.
-During the "Championship Ascension Ceremony" segment ahead of Cena and Randy Orton's approaching championship unification match at TLC: Tables, Ladders & Chairs, the fan's "Yes!" chants forced Cena to go off-script and acknowledge Bryan.
+After John Cena lost the WWE Championship to Daniel Bryan at SummerSlam, the storyline featuring The Authority began.
+During the "Championship Ascension Ceremony" segment ahead of Cena and Randy Orton's approaching championship unification match at TLC: Tables, Ladders & Chairs, the fans' "Yes!" chants forced Cena to go off-script and acknowledge Bryan.